Vicki Abadesco | Founder & Director of Infinite Possibilities

 Daniel immediately left his sales job and started working with elementary school students through an after school program called, Piedmont Performing Arts School.
 Drawing from his experiences as a young actor, Daniel taught performance skills and directed children’s plays.
 “Working with PPAS affirmed I was on the right track.
 I was able to help young people express their feelings in a positive way and the part-time work allowed me time to take classes on child psychology,” says Daniel.
 Two years later, Daniel met Joseph and Vicki, the founders of Soul Shoppe, through a mutual friend.

 In 2004, Daniel joined Soul Shoppe as a program facilitator.
 Since then, he has shared his experiences as a survivor of bullying with well over 100,000 young people.
 Daniel says, “What gets me out of bed each and every day is the vision we share at Soul Shoppe of a bully-free world where everyone feels free to simply be themselves.”
-Daniel lives in Oakland (Go A’s!) with his wife and son and their dog, Ziggy Stardust.
+Daniel lives in Portland, OR with his wife, son and their dog, Ziggy Stardust.

 Amy MacClain | Chief Synthesizer & Rockstar of Special Projects